Quantum Circuit Optimization by Graph Coloring: Introduction

 \section{Introduction}

-Consider a quantum circuit consisting of finitely many unitary operations in which all operations are pair-wise commuting.
-Examples include instantaneous quantum polynomial\;\cite{IQP,IQP2}, commuting local Hamiltonian\;\cite{CLH,toric}, or certain implementations of an oracle function in quantum algorithms\;\cite{MulMaslov,draper}.
-Such a circuit will be called a commuting circuit hereafter.
-Now, suppose a quantum machine given to us can handle more than one commuting operation at the same time if certain conditions imposed by the machine are met.
-In other words, some operations are parallelizable depending on the machine.
-This concept of parallelizability leads to the notion of \emph{depth} (of a circuit).
+Quantum circuits composed of finitely many unitary operations that mutually commute arise in several computational settings, including instantaneous quantum polynomial\;\cite{IQP,IQP2}, commuting local Hamiltonians\;\cite{CLH,toric}, and oracle constructions in quantum algorithms\;\cite{MulMaslov,draper}.
+Throughout this work, we refer to such circuits as commuting circuits.
+Because the underlying unitary operations mutually commute, such circuits are naturally amenable to parallelization, i.e., certain operations can be executed in parallel whenever the hardware supports it.
+Hardware-dependent constraints therefore determine which operations can be executed concurrently, and consequently lead to the notion of \textit{depth} of a circuit.

-In implementing a function by the logic circuit, multiple choices for the circuit construction are often allowed, and thus the most beneficial one is better chosen\;\cite{SM13}.
-Given that the number of bits is fixed, a circuit with a shorter depth is often considered efficient as it means the parallelizability is fully exploited.
+In circuit synthesis, a function can generally be implemented by multiple constructions, and selecting one that minimizes resource usage is a central consideration in circuit design\;\cite{SM13}.
+Under a fixed number of qubits, a design with smaller depth is typically preferred, as it reflects better utilization of the available parallelism.
 For this reason, among others, optimizing the depth of a circuit is an active area of research\;\cite{SM13,nam18,BAA+20,HS22_TDepth,AMM14}.

-This work uncovers the relationship between the depth optimization of commuting circuits and the problem in graph theory that is known to be NP-hard.
-The relation then introduces a circuit optimization strategy in a natural way.
-The results are summarized as follows: \begin{itemize} \item[$\bullet$] Depth optimization of a commuting circuit is shown to be polynomial time reducible (in the number of operations) to solving the vertex coloring problem.
-The opposite direction is also proven to hold, meaning that the two problems are equivalent. \item[$\bullet$] The reduction implies \emph{any algorithm} for the vertex coloring can be utilized to optimize a commuting circuit. \item[$\bullet$] The strategy is applied to optimize circuits for finite field multiplications and additions by quantum Fourier transform (QFT).
+This study establishes a formal connection between depth optimization of commuting circuits and a well-known NP-hard problem in graph theory.
+The results are summarized as follows:

+\begin{itemize} \item[$\bullet$] Depth optimization of a commuting circuit is shown to be polynomial time reducible (in the number of operations) to solving the vertex coloring problem.
+The opposite direction is also proven to hold, meaning that the two problems are equivalent. \item[$\bullet$] The reduction implies \textit{any algorithm} for the vertex coloring can be utilized to optimize a commuting circuit. \item[$\bullet$] Two concrete algorithms are numerically tested to validate the method. \item[$\bullet$] The applicability is demonstrated by optimizing circuits for finite field multiplications and additions by quantum Fourier transform (QFT).
 The first application exhibits the improvement upon Maslov et al.'s design\;\cite{MulMaslov} and the second one gives tradeoff options for Draper's quantum addition\;\cite{draper}. \end{itemize}